-Make your payment transaction data actionable
+Make your payment transaction data actionable in real time

 As the cross-border payment space is witnessing a flurry of new entrants, one value proposition stands out for all transaction banks: to track all types of cross-border payments across the ever expanding set of cross-border messaging, clearing and settlement networks.